brewos-io/web/docs/hardware/Specification.md

-│    • Route GND traces on BOTH sides of the probe signal trace                 │ │    • Connect guard traces to GND plane with vias every 5mm                    │ │    • Keep probe trace as SHORT as possible (< 2cm ideal)                      │ │    • Place OPA342 physically CLOSE to J7 connector                            │
+│    • Route GND traces on BOTH sides of the probe signal trace                 │ │    • Connect guard traces to GND plane with vias every 5mm                    │ │    • Keep probe trace as SHORT as possible (< 2cm ideal)                      │ │    • Place OPA342 physically CLOSE to J26 screw terminal                      │
 │    • Avoid routing probe trace near relay coils or mains traces               │ │                                                                                 │
 │    This prevents 50Hz mains hum from coupling into the AC level sensing.      │